 A third reason some people take up a side hustle is to test out whether or not a different career field might be right for them.
 It’s a good way to explore other career opportunities without quitting your main job.
 It also allows you to network with people in a new career field, which is a great way to explore career options.

 Read below for information on how to find the right side hustle for you.
-Also see a detailed list of ten great ideas for a possible side hustles.
+Also, see a detailed list of ten great ideas for possible side hustles.

-Consider your passions.
 Along with considering your skill sets, think about what you are passionate about.
 Do you care a lot about fitness and wellness?
 Consider becoming certified in teaching yoga and teach classes at your local gym.
 Are you passionate about education?
 Become a tutor in a topic you are knowledgeable in.
-Make sure your side hustle is something you care deeply about, so that you can enjoy the extra work.
+Make sure your side hustle is something you care deeply about so that you can enjoy the extra work.

 Top 10 Side Hustle Ideas

-Below is a list of ten side hustle ideas.
+Below is a list of 10 side hustle ideas.
 These would make good ideas for a variety of reasons.
-Some are particularly flexible, and allow you to create a schedule that works with your primary job.
+Some are particularly flexible and allow you to create a schedule that works with your primary job.
 Others are known for paying well.
-Still others are jobs that many people find great passion in.
+Still others are jobs in which many people find great enjoyment.

 There are lots of things you might sell, and lots of places where you can easily sell products online.
 If you are crafty, consider selling your products on Etsy.
 If you enjoy refurbishing products, such as furniture or technological products, you might sell these on various niche websites.
 If you want to be completely independent, you can create your own website and sell products from there.
 These kinds of jobs give you great flexibility, as you can make and sell products on your own time.